 Wind is often unavoidable.

 Wind from any direction is rarely an ally when fly casting.
 We would all rather do without it.
 Some arenas are notorious for wind.
 Big lakes and oceans of all depths are nearly always windy during the afternoons.
-Large desert steelhead rivers such as the Deschutes and Clearwater are famous for wind.
+Large desert steelhead rivers such as the Deschutes and Snake are famous for wind.

 Wind can make most Spey casters miserable.
 Wind blowing against long rods can create friction and inhibit tip speed and accuracy during many casts.
 Wind blowing from certain directions can collapse D-loops and kill line speed.
 Most of all, wind gets inside our heads and demands distraction from our real goal of catching fish.
 And wind can turn us into such bad casters that we become dangerous to ourselves and other people around us.